 But H tags don’t just help your readers, they also help search engines understand your blog posts.
 Search engines ‘read’ your H tags to understand what your blog post is about and how it is structured.

-While most of your human readers would be quite content with headings being in bold or italics, search engines read the HTML version of your site and so need you to use H tags to denote headings.
+While most of your human readers would be quite content with headings being in bold / italics / a different colour, search engines read the HTML version of your site and so need you to use H tags to denote headings.

 Search engines use H tags to understand the content of your blog post which helps them determine whether or not your blog post is relevant to a user’s query.